 Hand-eye coordination is a vital aspect of a child’s development, playing a significant role in their ability to perform everyday tasks and engage in play.

-Pediatric occupational therapy emphasizes the importance of enhancing this coordination, as it directly impacts a child’s success in learning and social interaction.
+Pediatric occupational therapy emphasises enhancing this coordination, directly impacting a child’s learning and social interaction success.

-Poor hand-eye coordination can lead to challenges in activities such as writing, catching a ball, or even tying shoelaces, underscoring the need for targeted interventions.
+Poor hand-eye coordination can lead to challenges in writing, catching a ball, or even tying shoelaces, underscoring the need for targeted interventions.

 Understanding Hand-Eye Coordination